salehparsa/terraform-linode-k8s/README.md

 Apart from the application it self, you can have access to `prometheus` from your brwoser by going to `http://IP:9090`.
 In my example, `prometheus` is accessible via `http://185.3.92.242:9090/`

+This project has Grafana which is configured to use `prometheus` for visualising metrics.
+It is accessible on `http://IP:3000`.
+In my deployment it is accessible via `http://178.79.175.105:3000/`

 ### Query Prometheus

 We can query the number of requests that this service has received by running following query: